highcharts/highcharts/docs/accessibility/configure-the-accessibility-module.md

 [View demo code](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/accessibility/before-chart-format )

-If more detailed control is required, the [`accessibility.screenReaderSection.beforeChartFormatter`](https://api.highcharts.com/highcharts/accessibility.screenReaderSection.beforeChartFormatter) option allows for specifying a function to return the HTML string, receiving the chart as an argument.
+If more detailed control is required, the [`accessibility.screenReaderSection.beforeChartFormatter`](https://api.highcharts.com/highcharts/accessibility.screenReaderSection.beforeChartFormatter) option allows for definition of a function to return the HTML string, receiving the chart as an argument.

 ### Individual data points

 To configure what screen readers read out for individual data points, see the [`accessibility.point.valueDescriptionFormat`](https://api.highcharts.com/highcharts/accessibility.point.valueDescriptionFormat) option.
-You can then easily configure what values you want to show the user.
+You can then easily configure what values you want to show to the user.
 Example:

 ```js
 Highcharts.chart('container', {